uhwot/telegram-remix-bot/README.md

 - `TOKEN`: Your bot token from [@BotFather](https://t.me/BotFather).

-- `URL`: The URL your webhook should connect to.

 - `GROUP_ID` (optional): The ID of the group where the bot should run.
 If not set, the bot will work in all groups.

+- `URL` (optional): The URL your webhook should connect to.
+If not set, the bot will use long polling instead.

 2. Move to the bot directory (hint: cd)